Understanding built-in and custom security policies

 SES Evolution is equipped with several built-in security policies that can block the behavior and techniques used by most malicious programs, regardless of their purpose, e.g., Trojan horses, remote control tools, ransomware, password stealers, etc. The following are built-in policies:

-This security policy is applied by default to agent groups. - Backoffice component protection policy - It guarantees the protection of SES Evolution backoffice components: the backend, agent handlers and the administration console.
-It contains the same protections as the default policy, but with the addition of several protection rules that strengthen the security of protected processes and block attempts to read or modify their configuration data.
+- Backoffice component protection policy - It guarantees the protection of SES Evolution backoffice components: the backend, agent handlers and the administration console.
+It contains protections from the default policy, but with the addition of several protection rules that strengthen the security of protected processes and block attempts to read or modify their configuration data.

 You can apply this policy as is to agent groups that contain backoffice components.